 More of Republic Square on TripAdvisor

 The main walkable street in central Belgrade.
 You will find stores, restaurants, and all that magic you can find on any walkable street in any destination.
-This street is filled with things to do in Belgrade like restaurants, bars, and stores.
+This street is filled with things to do like restaurants, bars, and stores.

 More of Knez Mihajlova on TripAdvisor

 When you reach the end of Knez Mihajlova, you will find Kalemegdan Fortress, the main defense in the city to protect it from attacks and one of the main things to do in Belgrade that you can’t miss.
 You can find the Military Museum and bunkers in the fortress, among others.

 Saint Sava Cathedral

 It is the world’s biggest Christian Orthodox chapel, and it’s still under construction.
 This is one of the main things to do in Belgrade.
 Its cupules and wings covered in gold are a dream.
 You can get in for free and buy a candle for only 150 dinars.